The Best Stand Mixer

 The best stand mixer saves you time in the kitchen by whipping, mixing, and kneading while you attend to other things.
 It’s powerful and versatile enough to handle a variety of tasks, and it mixes everything in the bowl quickly and thoroughly.
 We spent hours studying stand mixer construction and spoke with a professional baker about necessary features, then tested recipes in 12 mixers to find the top-performing models.

 A top-notch stand mixer that shines for both its power and its design.
 This mixer will whip, mix, and knead to your heart’s content.
-It’s also has gorgeous classic look, and is wonderfully user-friendly ($430).
+It also has a gorgeous classic look, and is wonderfully user-friendly ($430).

 Packs almost the same power as the Artisan, but less speedy.
 Also — a lot cheaper ($250).